Signbank/FinSL-signbank/README.md

 *   ** Configuration **

-Before you can get Signbank-fi working, you must change some paths in:
+Before you can get FinSL-signbank working, you must change some paths in:

     signbank/settings/base.py
     signbank/settings/development.py